Tornado outbreak of April 9–11, 2009: Meteorological synopsis

-On April 10 (Good Friday), the storm system moved east into the Tennessee Valley and eventually into the Carolinas during the night.
-Ahead of the storm, warm and moist air quickly moved northeast into Alabama, Georgia, eastern sections of Tennessee and parts of the Carolinas.
-A separate band of strong jet stream winds went east across Mississippi and Alabama.
-The strengthening winds and increased moisture helped create conditions favorable for the development of supercells that could produce strong tornadoes.
-The Storm Prediction Center issued a moderate risk of severe weather for sections of the Tennessee Valley, Gulf Coast states and into the southern Appalachians region.
-As the system moved across the lower Ohio Valley area around the noon hour, a line of thunderstorms started to produce tornadoes in parts of Kentucky and Tennessee.
-One of the tornadoes that struck Tennessee early that afternoon killed two people in Murfreesboro.
-Portions of the moderate risk area in northeastern Alabama, northwestern Georgia and southeastern Tennessee were upgraded to a high risk at 1:44 pm CDT (1844 UTC).
+At 8:00 a.m., the moderate risk was expanded southward and a 15% hatched (Note: A hatched risk is a 10% or greater probability of EF2+ tornadoes within 25 miles of a point within an area.) probability for tornadoes was added over central Tennessee, northern Georgia, and northeastern Alabama, as 60-70 kn westerly mid-level flow supported discrete and semi-discrete supercells along the cold front.
+At 4:00 p.m., several hours after the tornado that struck Murfreesboro had dissipated, the outlook was changed to include a high risk for severe weather over the meeting point of Georgia, Alabama, and Tennessee, along with an increase to a 30% hatched probability for tornadoes with 25 miles of a point as an outbreak of supercells was ongoing in a favorable environment for tornadic development.

 The thunderstorms moved southeast across much of South Carolina, Georgia and Alabama later that afternoon and into the evening.
 They produced tornadoes in northeastern sections of Alabama, damaging homes in Langston and Powell.
 Further south, tornadoes damaged areas in central Alabama, one of which tracked through three counties and into the Montgomery metropolitan area.
 One area of thunderstorms that evening produced a long-tracked tornado that moved from Grovetown, Georgia, through Augusta and ended in Ellenton, South Carolina.
 The tornado moved across Augusta but missed the Augusta National Golf Club where the Masters Tournament was taking place during the weekend.
 The storm system reached the Atlantic Coast during the early morning hours of April 11, producing one tornado in North Carolina.